MLOps-essi-upc/TAED2-clothing-reviews/modelcard.md

 ### Model Description

-The LSTM (Long Short-Term Memory) model is a sequential neural network architecture with dropout regularization.
-It is trained on X% of the dataset, and is designed for opinion analysis and product recommendation prediction.
+The LSTM (Long Short-Term Memory) model is a sequential neural network architecture and is designed for opinion analysis and product recommendation prediction.
 It leverages the structure of text data to capture dependencies and patterns in reviews, allowing it to make binary recommendations based on the sentiment and content of incoming reviews.

+Bidirectional and Dropout

 - **Developed by:** Valèria Caro Via, Esther Fanyanàs i Ropero, Claudia Len Manero